stewardwilf/serverless-functions/README.md

 * Refactor serverless.yaml into multiple serverless files as this directory grew, to control maintainability
 * Improved test coverage
 * Add easier local deployment and testing functionality using serverless offline/ SAM
+* convert type to module
+* convert helpers.js to typescript